rroyo/JS-Projects/README.md

 ## Projects
 <hr>

+<b>2022/12/05 Joke Teller</b> - [Github](https://github.com/rroyo/JS-Projects-joke-teller) | [Live](https://rroyo.github.io/JS-Projects-joke-teller): I practiced making calls to two API.
+I learned to use audio elements.
+I added a text area where the joke is slowly typed using an interval, as it's being cast.

 <b>2022/12/02 Infinite Scroll</b> - [Github](https://github.com/rroyo/JS-Projects-infinite-scroll) | [Live](https://rroyo.github.io/JS-Projects-infinite-scroll/):
 I practiced making calls to an API.
 Did some adjustments for a better user experience, like not bloating the initial photos download.
 Added some responsive CSS.